hugochinchilla/lifeboat_linux/README.md

 ## Installing

 Get the EFI file (or build it) and drop it in your EFI folder.
 If using secure boot remember to sign it.
 I won't cover how to add it to your bootloader because there are many possible setups to cover it here.

+## User customization

+You can place a directory in your ESP partition with custom scripts, notes, or whatever you want.

+Place custom resources on `(ESP partition)/EFI/Boot/Lifeboat/UserScripts`.

+If you create a special file named `init` this file will be executed by the shell on login, you can use it to customize the keyboard layout, font-size, set custom shell aliases, etc.